Submit a comment today!

 We need your help to stop these cruel cuts.
 Now is your chance to tell the Trump administration that making struggling workers hungrier won’t help anyone find a job any faster.

 The administration is legally required to read every unique comment submitted in response to its proposed rule.
-Please make sure to add a personal comment to the sample below to ensure it is reviewed by the Trump administration!
+Please make sure to add a personal comment to the sample below and submit by April 1 to ensure it is reviewed by the Trump administration!

 Additional information and resources